danr/hipspec/README.md

 Should you wish to inspect the generated theory, you can use `--output` (or `-o`) and make a `proving/` directory.
 Then all relevant files will be put there for you to view.

-### Consistency

-HipSpec will try to prove `True =:= False` if given the `--consistency` flag, or `-c` for short.
-It will add any proven lemmas to the theory, and the definitions of functions used in those lemmas.

 ## Authors and contact